-So while it may feel good in the moment, just remember that a hot shower can make you more susceptible to dandruff.
+So while it may feel good in the moment, just remember that rinsing your hair and scalp in a hot shower can make you more susceptible to dandruff.
 Try to keep your showers a lukewarm temperature, so you can avoid damaging your skin and your scalp, and avoid causing your dandruff to flare up.
 You might even try ending your shower with a cool scalp rinse which is helpful in calming your scalp and promoting healthy looking hair.

 When we get later into the fall months and into winter, many of us fire up the indoor heating in our homes.
 Indoor heating systems generate dry air throughout your home, which at this point we know isn’t good for your scalp.
 This, coupled with the cold air outside that is also lacking in moisture, can be a perfect storm for scalp health.
 Using a humidifier in your home can help add moisture to dry heated air to help combat the effects.